Back to top

 Self-help

-- Make sure you go to the toilet as soon as you feel the need to poo and try not to strain when you go.
-‘Holding on’ and straining can make a fissure worse – this can be a common cycle in children.
+Because of the pain, you may tend to delay going for a poo.
+But make sure you go to the toilet as soon as you feel the need and try not to strain when you go, as this can make the fissure worse.

-- Take over-the-counter painkillers such as paracetamol or ibuprofen to help manage any pain.
-You can buy these without a prescription.
+You can also manage pain with over-the-counter painkillers such as paracetamol or ibuprofen.
 Make sure you read the patient information leaflet in the packet.

 Treatment of anal fissure

-If your pain is particularly severe or your symptoms aren’t improving with self-help measures, there are a number of treatments your doctor may suggest.
+If your pain is severe or your symptoms aren’t improving, there are a number of treatments your doctor may suggest.

 Medicines

-The following medicines can help to relieve pain associated with an anal fissure or help the fissure to heal.
+There are several different types of medicine that can help to relieve pain or help the fissure to heal.

-- Laxatives or stool softeners such as ispaghula husk or lactulose.
-These can help if you’re constipated.
-They work by softening your poo and making it easier to pass.
-You can buy laxatives over the counter from a pharmacy without a prescription.
-A doctor will need to prescribe them if it’s for a child.
+Ispaghula husk or lactulose can help if you’re constipated.
+These work by softening your poo and making it easier to pass.
+You can buy laxatives over the counter from a pharmacy.
+A doctor will need to prescribe them if they are for a child.

-- Anaesthetic ointment (for example, lidocaine).
-Your GP may prescribe this for a few days if you’ve been having extreme pain when you poo.
+Your GP may prescribe an anaesthetic ointment (for example, lidocaine) to help with pain when you poo.
 You apply this ointment to your anus to help numb the area before you have a bowel movement.

 Procedures to treat anal fissure

 If other treatment options haven’t helped your anal fissure to heal or it keeps coming back, your GP may refer you to a colorectal surgeon.
-Your surgeon will talk to you about what other options they may recommend.
-Options include the following anal fissure procedures.
+Your surgeon may discuss other options with you.
+These include the following.

-- Botulinum toxin (Botox) injections.
-In this procedure, your surgeon will inject Botox directly into the sphincter muscle in your bottom.
+- Botox injections into the sphincter muscle in your bottom.
 The aim is to temporarily relax this muscle so that your fissure can heal.

-- Lateral internal sphincterotomy.
-This is a type of surgery that involves cutting the sphincter muscles in your bottom.
+- Lateral internal sphincterotomy – a type of surgery that involves cutting the sphincter muscles in your anus.
 This releases the tension around your anus and lets your fissure heal.
-Your doctor will usually only suggest this after you’ve tried other treatments, including Botox.

-- Anal advancement flaps.
-This involves taking healthy skin from your anal lining and using it to replace the broken skin in your fissure.
-You may have it at the same time as a sphincterotomy or afterwards if your fissure still doesn’t heal.
+- Anal advancement flaps – taking healthy skin from your anal lining and using it to replace the broken skin in your fissure.

 Prevention of anal fissure